top of page

 Most popular vans for conversion in Ireland

-Data from a European Commission report indicates that the expected lifetime mileage for a commercial van is 224,000 km.
-The average age of retirement for a commercial van is 13 years.
+Data from a European Commission report indicates that the expected lifetime mileage of a commercial van is 224,000 km.
+The average age of retirement of a commercial van is 13 years.

 Lifetime mileage distribution for commercial vehicles